Kitura/Kitura-CORS/README.md

    - *allowedHeaders* - an array of allowed headers to configure the `Access-Control-Allow-Headers` CORS header.
 If not specified, the headers specified in the request's `Access-Control-Request-Headers` header are passed.
    - *maxAge* - an integer to set the `Access-Control-Allow-Max-Age` header.
 If not set, the header is omitted.
    - *exposedHeaders* - an array of exposed headers to configure the `Access-Control-Expose-Headers` header.
 If not set, the header is omitted.
-   - *preflightContinue* - a boolean that defines whether to pass the CORS preflight response to the next handler.
-Defaults to `false`.
+   - *preflightContinue* - a boolean indicating whether a CORS preflight request should be passed on to route handlers to further customize the response.
+Defaults to `false`, meaning that the CORS middleware will send an appropriate response back to the client immediately.

 Please see the [CORS documentation](https://www.w3.org/TR/cors/) for more information about CORS.